python/devguide/gitbootcamp.rst

 .. code-block:: bash

-   git config --global user.name "Your Name" git config --global user.email email@example.org
+   git config --global user.name <name>

-The ``--global`` flag sets these globally,
+   git config --global user.email <email>

-``--local`` sets them only for the current project.
+The ``--global`` flag sets these parameters globally while the ``--local`` flag sets them only for the current project.

 .. _autocrlf:

 Enabling ``autocrlf`` on Windows
 --------------------------------

-The *autocrlf* option will fix automatically any Windows-specific line endings.
+The ``autocrlf`` option will fix automatically any Windows-specific line endings.
 This should be enabled on Windows, since the public repository has a hook which will reject all changesets having the wrong line endings::